FlowerEatsFish/nbinet-collection-crawler/README.md

 import nbinetCollectionApi from '@flowereatfish/nbinet-collection-api';

 const result = nbinetCollectionApi( keyword,  // string.
 Necessary.
-            // If you configs it as null, it will get an error. dataType, // string.
+            // If you set it as null, it will get an error. dataType, // string.
 Default: "keyword".
 Optional: "keyword", "isbn".
             // Every page only shows maximum 50 results.
             // If you enter out of optional values, it will set "keyword".